Q'orianka Kilcher: Activism

-Kilcher has made a commitment to human rights and environmental activism.
-She speaks on behalf of causes to achieve what she regards as environmental justice and basic human rights.
-Traveling frequently to speak at youth events, colleges and universities, she has been a featured keynote speaker for organizations such as Amnesty International, the International Forum on Globalization, Amazon Watch IFIP and the United Nations panel discussions titled "Indigenous Peoples: Human Rights, Dignity and Development with Identity", in collaboration with the Declaration on the Rights of Indigenous Peoples.
+Kilcher speaks on behalf of causes related to environmental justice and human rights.
+She has been a speaker for organizations such as Amnesty International, the International Forum on Globalization, Amazon Watch IFIP and the United Nations panel discussions titled "Indigenous Peoples: Human Rights, Dignity and Development with Identity", in collaboration with the Declaration on the Rights of Indigenous Peoples.

-She lends her celebrity, voice, and energy as spokeswoman, collaborator, and supporter to several international and national NGOs and organizations, such as youth ambassador for Amnesty International (Global Youth Ambassador for Woman's Rights), AIDESEP (spokesperson and voice), Interethnic Association for the Development of the Peruvian Rainforest Federations, the Community School for the Arts foundation (volunteer/spokesperson) and Thursdays Child (youth counselor) Turning The Tides (volunteer/spokesperson), Save Americas Forests, IDEM (South Dakota Youth Project) and is a spokesperson for the American Literacy Campaign.
+She is involved with several NGOs and organizations, such as youth ambassador for Amnesty International (Global Youth Ambassador for Woman's Rights), AIDESEP (spokesperson and voice), Interethnic Association for the Development of the Peruvian Rainforest Federations, the Community School for the Arts foundation (volunteer/spokesperson) and Thursdays Child (youth counselor) Turning The Tides (volunteer/spokesperson), Save America's Forests, IDEM (South Dakota Youth Project) and is a spokesperson for the American Literacy Campaign.

-Working with the National Endowment For the Arts on their "The Big Read" campaign, she recorded a book review.
-Kilcher has read Howard Zinn's The People Speak in staged readings.
-She joined the cast for the first People Speak film series.

-In 2010, Kilcher launched her own youth-driven human rights and environmental organization "On-q Initiative", to connect young Hollywood with youth activist leaders and projects from around the world in support of environmental sustainability, corporate accountability, and basic human rights.
-Through her production company, IQ-Films, Kilcher is producing several cause-driven documentaries and youth-programming projects.
+In 2010, Kilcher set up her own human rights and environmental organization "On-q Initiative", to connect young Hollywood with youth activist leaders and projects from around the world in support of environmental sustainability, corporate accountability, and basic human rights.

 On June 11, 2009, she visited Lima to support indigenous peoples' rights in the Amazon in Bagua, Peru.
 In 2007, Kilcher won the Brower Youth Award, an environmental award, for her work in persuading Occidental Petroleum to withdraw from the Peruvian Amazon valley.
 She also received the Young Hollywood Green Award.

 On June 1, 2010, Kilcher and her mother were arrested after Kilcher chained herself to the gates in front of the White House in Washington, D.C. while her mother poured black paint on her to signify oil.
-They were protesting President Obama's meeting with Peruvian President Alan García, accusing the latter of selling land in the Amazon rainforest to corporations while suppressing indigenous protests.
+They were protesting President Barack Obama's meeting with Peruvian President Alan García, accusing the latter of selling land in the Amazon rainforest to corporations while suppressing indigenous protests.
 Both were charged with disorderly conduct.
 The charges were dropped on June 6, 2011, after the two completed community service.

 On September 4, 2015, Kilcher was part of a group that sang "Love Song to the Earth".
-The song aims at raising awareness of climate change, with all proceeds benefiting Friends of the Earth U.S. and the UN Foundation.
+The song aims at raising awareness of climate change, with proceeds benefiting Friends of the Earth (US) and the United Nations Foundation.
 She and several "Love Song" singers performed in Washington, D.C. before Pope Francis' address to the U.S. Congress.